michivonah/helpdesk/README.md

 docker-compose up -d
 ```

 You're done!
-Now visit http://localhost:8501 in your browser
+Now visit http://localhost:8501 in your browser.
+The default admin credentials are **admin** with the password **admin**.

 ## Manually run with python
 > You need a postgres database & python3 installed on your system for continue with the following steps